 - The Lease

 You can read more below on each of these to get more information on each topic.

-When entering a potential new home or apartment, some of the first things you generally notice are the floors, carpets, walls and ceilings.
-While it’s common for there to be minor imperfections like pin holes in the walls from the previous tenants’ pictures, you’ll want to make sure that any more severe damage like large holes in walls or stains in the carpets are noted.
+When entering a potential new home or apartment, some of the first things you generally notice are the floors, carpets, walls, and ceilings.
+While it’s common for there to be minor imperfections like pinholes in the walls from the previous tenants’ pictures, you’ll want to make sure that any more severe damage like large holes in walls or stains in the carpets is noted.
 It’s important to indicate to your new landlord that those major damages were the fault of the previous tenant.